sanbee/fussy/FussySyntax.md

 ## Print statement ##

 The print statement takes a comma separated list of objects to be printed.
 These objects can be quoted-strings, variables, constants, condition statements or user defined function names.
 The list can consist of any number of objects and is terminated by a semi-colon.
-The format in which the numeric values are printed is defined by the format modifier associated with the values (see Section [FussySyntax#Formatting](FussySyntax#Formatting.md)).
+The format in which the numeric values are printed is defined by the format modifier associated with the values (see Section [Formatting](#formatting)).
 All escaped-characters used in C-styled printing have the same effect as in the output of the C-styled printf statement.

 ## Formatting ##